 Ren *.* *.jpg

 If you want to give each image a more meaningful name.
 Then select the image, press F2 and rename the file to anything you like.
-Then change the View to Extra Large so I can see the images, you may need to do some tidy up as some images are not wallpapers so go head.
+Then change the View to Extra Large so I can see the images, you may need to do some tidy up as some images are not wallpapers so go ahead.

 Set Windows Spotlight images as desktop background on Windows 10

 Once you have changed the file format for the images you can set a specific image as the Lock screen.
 Also, you can use them as your desktop background.
 Or even create a Windows Theme with a collection of your favorite Spotlight images that you can then use on other devices or share with friends.

-Right click on Desktop and select Personalization.
-Then Click Background select Picture to use only one image or Slideshow to use multiple images as desktop background.
+Right-click on Desktop and select Personalization.
+Then Click Background and select Picture to use only one image or Slideshow to use multiple images as desktop background.
 Click Browse to find and set the images.

-Select the image click ok to save changes and minimize windows.
+Select the image and click ok to save changes and minimize windows.
 Here enjoy the spotlight image on your desktop wallpaper.

 You can create your very own Windows Theme click Themes.
 Click the Theme settings link Right-click the Unsaved Theme.
 Click Save theme for sharing.
 Once you have created the new theme, you can simply double-click the desk theme pack file on another computer to install the new images.

-- Windows spotlight not working after windows 10 update?
+- Windows spotlight not working after the windows 10 update?
 Here how to fix

 - Windows 10 Blue Screen of Death (BSOD) Error – An Ultimate Guide